What is DSPACE?

 DSPACE Director, Claire Kelling.

 Dr. Claire Kelling (she/her) is an Assistant Professor of Statistics at Carleton College, and earned her Dual PhD in Statistics and Social Data Analytics from Penn State.
-Claire’s goal is to integrate evidence-based practice and policy on crime and policing using the power of statistics and data.
+Her research engages statistics, sociology, and data science in order to develop statistical methods for complex social science applications.
+Her primary focus recently is on the development of statistical methods in spatial statistics for the analysis of policing data in partnership with community members and organizations.
 Claire currently serves as a co-director for QSIDE’s DSPACE (Data Science, Police Accountability, and Community Engagement) Research Lab.

 DSPACE Senior Researcher, Alex Wiedemann.

-Alex Wiedemann (he/him) completed his PhD in mathematics at the University of South Carolina and is now a Visiting Assistant Professor of Mathematics at Randolph-Macon College.
+Alex Wiedemann (he/him) completed his PhD in mathematics at the University of South Carolina and is now a Assistant Professor of Mathematics and Computational Data Science at Hamline University.
 His main areas of interest are graph theory, operator theory, linear algebra, and mathematical physics, with recent projects involving spectral theory, discrete mathematics, and data-driven applications thereof.
 Apart from theoretical research, Alex is interested in promoting equity and justice in mathematics and in the development of teaching practices which better serve students from underserved groups.
 He currently serves as Chair of Equity, Diversity, Inclusion, and Accessibility for Spectra, the Association for LGBTQ+ Mathematicians, and a member of QSIDE’s Data Science, Police Accountability, and Community Engagement (DSPACE) Lab.